LLNL/cram/README.md

 * `-f FILE`
   File to store command invocation in.
 Default is 'cram.job'

+* `-e EXE`

+  Optionally specify the executable name to use.
+By default, when you launch a cram job, The name of the launched binary is used (`argv[0]`).
+If you need to override this, you can supply -e with an argument.

 * `...`
-  Command line of job to run, including the executable.
-All command lines packed into one cram file **must** use the same executable.
+  Command line arguments of the job to run, **not including the executable**.

 ### cram info